cirosantilli/linux-cheat/compile/library.md

 Find where GCC search path for both `.a` and `.so`:

     gcc -print-search-dirs | grep '^libraries' | tr ':' $'\n'

+### -L option

+Append to search path of executable:

+    gcc a.c -o a.out -L/full/path/to/ -lm
+    gcc a.c -o a.out -L./rel/path/to/ -lm

+### LIBRARY_PATH

+Colon separated list of paths that does the same as `-L`.

 ## Static